sylefeb/tinygpus/README.md

 As explained in the talk, all surfaces here are either entirely vertical (walls) or entirely horizontal (flats).
 Both cases allow a simplification enabling perspective correct texturing *without* having to perform a division in every pixel.
 In fact, the original Doom engine renders walls as vertical spans and flats as horizontal spans precisely for this reason (through the famous *visplane* data-structure for the latter, which the original code has a few things to say about: [`Here comes the obnoxious "visplane"`](https://github.com/id-Software/DOOM/blob/77735c3ff0772609e9c8d29e3ce2ab42ff54d20b/linuxdoom-1.10/r_plane.c#L51), [`Now what is a visplane, anyway?`](https://github.com/id-Software/DOOM/blob/77735c3ff0772609e9c8d29e3ce2ab42ff54d20b/linuxdoom-1.10/r_defs.h#L458))

-This per-pixel division is a big deal, because divisions are either slow (many cycles) or use a tone of logic (many LUTs), or both!
+This per-pixel division is a big deal, because divisions are either slow (many cycles) or use a ton of logic (many LUTs), or both!
 Now let's have a look at a more general surface, like this textured triangle in the tetrahedron demo:

 <center><img src="docs/tetrahedron.png" width="400px"></center>